Share this article

 Global warming is one of the challenges for all of us.
 One of the easiest ways you can reduce your environmental impact in the lab is to consider the energy consumption of devices.
 Ultra-low temperature (ULT) freezers, even environmentally-friendly and energy-efficient ultra-low units, consume a large amount of energy as they maintain extremely low temperatures 24 hours a day, 7 days a week, for years.

 Since -80°C is needed for storage of many high-value samples, how can the usage of ULT freezers be optimized?
 Discover the best ways!

 For the 2019 Freezer Challenge, over 400 labs representing 41 organizations around the world tried their very best to win the challenge.
 Together, the 2019 Freezer Challenge participants saved ~2.4 million kWh/year.
 The energy savings realized from this Challenge are equivalent to reducing carbon emissions by ~1,700 metric tons.

-All Freezer Challenge winners were honored at the I2SL conference in Denver, CO/ USA and their accomplishments were published in Nature!
+All Freezer Challenge winners were honored at the annual (online) I2SL conference and their accomplishments were published in Nature!

 How can you participate?

 It’s easy: ULT freezer users are invited to compete with colleagues from around the globe.

 Labs and researchers can earn points by taking simple actions such as defrosting and cleaning out freezers, adjusting temperature set points, improving sample management, or sharing space with colleagues.
 A complete list of the actions is below.
 While labs are encouraged to take all of these actions, it is not necessary to do them all to compete in the Challenge.
 The goal is to save as much energy as possible.

 Awards will be given to those who have done the most to save energy and improve their sample storage.
 The deadline for submitting score sheets is July 1st, 2021.